Skip to content

 Having said that, they are neutral enough to work with a good variety of other colors.

-Natural Choice and Alabaster Color Palette
+Natural Choice and Alabaster on Their Sherwin Williams Color Strips

 Sherwin Williams’ color strips are a little confusing – or at least confusing when it comes to whites.

 You may have noticed that Alabaster is color 7008 and Natural Choice is 7011, but that does not mean that Natural Choice is four shades darker than Alabaster!
-In fact color 7013 is lighter than Natural Choice.
+In fact color 7013 is lighter than Natural Choice:

 Here is a palette of similar tones and a couple of complementary colors: